tlapinsk/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text](https://github.com/tlapinsk/CarND-Behavioral-Cloning-P3/blob/master/writeup_images/left_2017_09_10_13_10_01_376.jpg?raw=true "Left")
 ![alt text](https://github.com/tlapinsk/CarND-Behavioral-Cloning-P3/blob/master/writeup_images/right_2017_09_10_13_10_01_376.jpg?raw=true "Right")

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would help the model generalize.

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by employing filtering and cropping.
+This was noted earlier in this writeup and also in many of the forum posts that I came across.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

+I also created a generator, which proved very helpful.
+Early on in my testing, I ran into memory errors and Udacity's generator example helped immensely to efficiently train my model.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 3 as evidenced by my loss graph.
+Again, this was chosen in help by a [forum response](https://discussions.udacity.com/t/number-of-epochs/228034/5) by Subodh Malgonde.
+See below for a picture of my loss graph:

 ## Reflection
 - It would be more interesting to come back to this project at some point and see if a combination of my now adequate training data and these pre-processing techniques would make the car perform even better.